 - Raise money internally (via dues, sales, subscription fees, contributions, etc.).
 Grants from the government, nonprofit groups, or international funds are other sources.
 The Foreign Contribution Regulation Act (FCRA) 2010 governs foreign money inflow.

-- After fulfilling the above requirements, you must set up a broad professional network with other NGOs, governmental organisations, the media, and the business world.
-An NGO, like the majority of other organisations, depends heavily on partnerships to succeed.
+- After fulfilling the above requirements, you must set up a broad professional network with other NGOs, governmental organizations, the media, and the business world.
+An NGO, like the majority of other organizations, depends heavily on partnerships to succeed.

 Fund Raisers and Budget: How are the NGOs funded?

 Several ways that NGOs might raise money:

 - Membership fees, charity foundations

 - Grants from local and private donors

 For NGOs, private institutions are a significant source of funding.
 Although rich people do provide some of these funds, NGOs rely on many smaller donations rather than a few sizable ones.